Anderson-Lab/anderson-lab.github.io/data_301_2019_fall/project.md

 The team is expected to come up with a second objective that is significantly different from the main Kaggle defined objective.
 Try to think about what others would care about in this dataset.
 Can you propose a new problem from the data?
 One notebook per each group is fine here.

 ### Preliminary results on second objective (10%)
 Once you have selected a second objective you must each attempt to achieve preliminary results towards that objective.
+It is fine to submit a single notebook for the secondary objective.

 ## Final Project (55%)
 Your GitHub repo is your final project report.
 It should include notebooks, scripts, etc.